andgineer/sorokin.engineer/posts/en/_posts/2020-03-03-macos_cannon_lbp_1120_driver.md

 Press "+" at the bottom of printers list.

 Press `Windows`, select the Windows network and machine name for your virtual Windows machine.
 And with some delay you will see list of shared printers.
-You should select virtual one - `cannonrd` in my case.
+You should select virtual one - `canonrd` in my case.
 Driver: `Generic PostScript Printer`.

 ![](/images/macos_remote_printer.png)

 That's all.
-Now you can print from MacOS to Cannon LBP-1120.
+Now you can print from MacOS to Canon LBP-1120.

 Just do not forget to start Windows Virtual Machine.
 It starts in split second.
 And you can automate that with Alfred using command line: